SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

       * Pros

-        1. No redudant storage (but marginally different)
+        1. No redundant storage (but marginally different)
         2. If the key to be searched is not in the leaf node, it would be faster.
+           Search path would be shorter.

       * Cons

-        1. In non-leaf node, an extra pointer has to be stored for each search key.(complicates storage)
+        1. In non-leaf node, an extra pointer has to be stored for each search key(complicates storage).

+           1. One pointer points to its child node
+           2. The other one points to the record.

         2. Deletion is more complicated compared to B+Tree.
-        3. B+Tree can do sequential scan as leaf nodes are linked together, this is not possible with B-Tree.
+        3. B+Tree can do sequential(logically) scan as leaf nodes are linked together, this is not possible with B-Tree.

            > If you want to do this with B-Tree, you have to jump up and down in
-           > the tree, which is hard to implement and causes random I/O
+           > the tree, which is hard to implement and causes random I/O.

       > So basically every DBMS uses B+Tree for index.